JulianDroske/TimeSet/README.md

 ## Sync time from custom ntp server on Android

-Note: Make sure that you have gained root access and have busybox installed.
+Note: Make sure that you have gained root access and have already installed busybox.

 ***

 # Context

-So I'm a dev living in China mainland without any VPN that connects to any "google-accessible" server.
+So one of my dev friends is now living in China mainland without any VPN connecting to any "google-accessible" server.

-I turned my phone into an official LineageOS device which uses google as the only NTP server.
+He flashed the phone with an official LineageOS device which uses google as the only NTP server.

 It's the problem: "Connected, no internet" would be shown after connected to Wi-Fi, function "Use network-provided time" in Settings is unable to use.